slickplan/wordpress-slickplan-importer/README.md

 When you are finished planning your website project, import your [Slickplan.com](https://slickplan.com) website plan.
 Upon import, your pages, navigation structure, and content will be instantly ready in your CMS.

+_This plugin is compatible with the Gutenberg page builder.
+It automatically imports your Slickplan's Content Planner blocks into corresponding blocks in WordPress._

 [https://wordpress.org/plugins/slickplan-importer/](https://wordpress.org/plugins/slickplan-importer/)

 ## Installation